Squirrel Hill

 You flowed away on waves of legs

-with symmetry and rhythm that would awe
+with symmetry and rhythm that would drop

 we surely can’t have little beasts